-- The name of every intrinsic function or system subroutine used as an actual argument must appear in an INTRINSIC statement in that program unit. - A symbolic name can appear only once in all of the INTRINSIC statements of a program unit.
+- The name of every intrinsic function or system subroutine used as an actual argument must appear in an INTRINSIC statement in that program unit (see "Generic and Specific Names" on page 286). - A symbolic name can appear only once in all of the INTRINSIC statements of a program unit.